 And yet, this reading intensifies when filtered through Renaissance microcosm-macrocosm logic.
-As Sylvia Wynter notes, early modern thought often conceived of the body and the cosmos as interpermeable systems, where meteorology, morality, and physiology were the property of the property of the stand in The Tempest, then, is not just a stage for anthropocentric drama, but a responsive environment-an agent in its own right, participating in the formation of events.
+As Sylvia Wynter notes, early modern thought often conceived of the body and the cosmos as interpermeable systems, where meteorology, morality, and physiology were tangled in one epistemic net.
+The island in The Tempest, then, is not just a stage for anthropocentric drama, but a responsive environment-an agent in its own right, participating in the formation of events.